 When components, like embedded optical transceivers are deployed in space on a satellite or on a space vehicle, they are exposed to both protons and heavy ions from cosmic rays and solar flares.
-This is why, unlike most electronic equipment designed for terrestrial use, hardware deployed at LEO (low earth orbit: altitudes between 500 and 2000 km), must be radiation hardened.
+This is why, unlike most electronic equipment designed for terrestrial use, hardware deployed at LEO (low-Earth orbit: altitudes between 500 and 2000 km), must be radiation resistant.

-The charged particles are concentrated by the earth magnetic field into two principal zones called the Val Allen belts.
-The inner belt ranges from 500 to 6000 km in altitude and overlap the LEO zone where most satellites discussed by this application will be located.
+The charged particles are concentrated by the Earth magnetic field into two principal zones called the Val Allen belts.
+The inner belt ranges from 1000 to 10 000 km in altitude and overlap the LEO zone where most satellites discussed by this application will be located.

 - Meet highest level SWaP requirement.

 - Smallest transceiver on the market, low weight

 - Lot acceptance tests